cscart/docs/en/user_guide/manage_products/products/product_attributes.rst

 .. note::

-    The following fields appear if it *was allowed changing the value of the setting for individual items* on the **Settings → General** page.
+    The following fields will appear if *changing the value of the setting for individual items* on the **Settings → General** page is allowed.

 * **Options type**—select how the options and variants of this product appear and work on the storefront: